Pixelsuft/GD-Full/README.md

 Created By Pixelsuft

 ## Known Issues
- - Default Background is Blue
+ - Default Background is Blue (To fix add trigger on start to change color)
- - Fingerdash Color Bug
+ - Default Shape Color is White (To fix add trigger on start to change color)
  - Some Levels not full (I'm noob in GD)